What Happens When a Leasehold Expires?

 If you’re the owner of a leasehold property there are options available should you wish to sell.
 You could obtain a lease extension and then sell or offer a lower asking price to potential buyers.
 Just remember, lenders are unlikely to give mortgages on properties with less than 70 years on the lease, so weigh up whether saving the money is worth delays in making a sale.

 A reliable way to sell your property when faced with a lease extension you cannot afford is to contact a cash house buyer such as Gaffsy.
 We buy any house for cash using our own funds, offering clients a guaranteed route to sale by purchasing the property ourselves.
 This means you can avoid issues relating to a short lease, chain breaks, or lack of interested buyers.
-So if you want a fast house sale or are struggling with a short lease property don’t hesitate to get a free cash offer or contact us today.
+So if you want to sell your house fast or are struggling with a short lease property don’t hesitate to get a free cash offer or contact us today.